timabell/timwise.co.uk/_posts/2022-07-29-choosing-a-programming-language-for-timslist.md

 I can't tell if Rust will buck that trend and be sustainably cool, or if the cool coders will all head off to the next big thing by the time I have need of many engineers.

 I'm also worried that Rust will attract the C++ over-engineering crowd who will write incredible code that no-one else can comprehend while the business goes out of business due to not shipping anything users actually care about.
 (Sometimes called "write-only code"!)

-My main worry with Rust (and to a lesser extent GoLang) is the incompleteness of libraries, frameworks and integrations; leading to endless toil and dead ends that I just don't have the engineering resources to contend with.

 ### Articles of persuasion